Skip to main content

 If you instead put that $12/month into an investment account earning 7% per year, it would be worth around $2,000 by the time your child turns 10, and around $5,000 by the time they turn 18.

 The life insurance policy would have a higher benefit ($20,000), but that payout only happens if your child passes away.
-With a whole life insurance policy, there would also be funds in the cash value account, but it may not equal what you save in an investment account.5 Also, a savings or investment account gives you more flexibility and autonomy, but again, you have to commit to regular contributions.
+With a whole life insurance policy, there may also be cash value, but it may not equal what you save in an investment account.11 Also, a savings or investment account gives you more flexibility and autonomy, but again, you have to commit to regular contributions.

 Estimating the costs of life insurance for children

-The most accurate way to determine the cost of a life insurance policy is to request a quote, which can typically be done online.
-This allows you to receive a customized quote based on your child’s age, location, coverage amount, etc.
+The most accurate way to determine the cost of a life insurance policy is to request a quote, which can often be done online.
+This allows you to receive a customized quote based on your child’s age, location, coverage amount, and other key factors.

 With that said, life insurance premiums for children are typically quite affordable.
-For babies, monthly premiums for whole life can be as low as $3-$30, depending on type of policy and coverage amounts.6 Term life insurance is generally cheaper than whole life coverage, and costs are somewhat higher for older children, but pricing also varies depending on the life insurance company.
+For babies, monthly premiums for whole life can be as low as $3-$27, depending on type of policy and coverage amounts.12 Term life insurance is generally cheaper than whole life coverage, and costs are somewhat higher for older children, but pricing also varies depending on the life insurance company.

 Should I buy life insurance for my kids?